guneetsinghchatha/subreddit_downloader/README.md

 # subredditdownloader

-Download all posts and comments in a subreddit
+This subreddit downloader downloads all posts and comments in a subreddit

 Using the reddit API is extremely challenging after the update as there is no way to download the entire subreddit contents